 Of all transboundary movements to States not included in Annex VII of hazardous wastes covered by paragraph 1 (a) of Article 1 of the Convention that are destined for reuse, recycling or recovery operations.

-The Ban Amendment was originally adopted in a decision of the COP, at its second meeting (COP-2) in March 1994.
+The Ban Amendment was originally adopted in a decision of the COP, at its second meeting (COP-2) in March 1994 but has not yet entered into force.

 3.4.2 Legal and policy framework at the regional level